eonk/CrimeSciData/book.md

 As we have already seen, you will have participants that do not provide you with valid answers for the questions in the survey.
 In general in any kind of data set you work with, whether it comes from surveys or not, you will have cases for which you won't have valid information for particular variables in your dataframe.
 Missing data is common.

-Let's look at the *politics* variable.
+Let's explore the *politics* variable and see how many missing observations are in the variable.

 ```r